 Woking, Chichester.
 The coach leaves Woking Railway Station at 11.00am.
 The Lightbox is a prize-winning museum and gallery, established in 2008.
-Highlights include the Ingram Collection of Modern British Art, as well as the Joan Hurst Sculpture Collection.
-At the magnificent Gothic Cathedral in Chichester, the focus is on modern artworks by John Piper, Marc Chagall, Graham Sutherland and others.
+Highlights include the Ingram Collection of Modern British Art as well as the Joan Hurst Sculpture Collection.
+At the magnificent Gothic Cathedral in Chichester, the focus is on modern artworks by John Piper, Chagall, Sutherland and others.
 First of two nights in Chichester.

 East Sussex.
 In 1920 Eric Gill, Hilary Peplar and Desmond Chute founded a Roman Catholic art colony, the Guild of St Joseph and St Dominic, on Ditchling Common.
-A permanent collection of work by its members and other artists from the Ditchling community is housed at the award-winning Ditchling Museum of Art and Craft.
-Leonard and Virginia Woolf’s modest and intimate 17th-century country retreat, Monk’s House, was occupied by the couple from 1919.
+A permanent collection of work by its members and other artists from the community is housed at the award-winning Ditchling Museum of Art and Craft.
+Leonard and Virginia Woolf’s modest 17th-century country retreat, Monk’s House, was occupied by the couple from 1919.
 Nearby, St Peter’s Church in Firle has a John Piper stained-glass window, and Vanessa Bell and Duncan Grant are buried in the graveyard.
-Charleston Farmhouse, the country residence of Vanessa Bell, Duncan Grant and the Bloomsbury Group, has almost every surface decorated by them.
-Grant and Bell painted murals at St Michael and All Angels Church, Berwick, in the early 1940s.
+Charleston Farmhouse, the country residence of Bell and Grant, has almost every surface decorated by them, and the same pair painted murals at St Michael’s, Berwick, in the early 1940s.
 First of two nights in Lewes.

 Lecturer, writer and curator specialising in 20th-century art.
 She studied at the Hebrew University of Jerusalem before graduating in English Literature and History of Art from UCL, and with an MA in Art History from the Courtauld.
 She has lectured for the National Gallery, Tate, Royal Academy, Courtauld, Sotheby’s and Birkbeck College.
 Her latest book, Art & the Second World War (2013), is published by Lund Humphries in association with Princeton University Press.